 Our strategy is to bound each term in \eqref{eq:error1} for a fixed $t$ and $k$.
 We will see that the summation of these terms over all $k$ and $t$ remain bounded.
 Each term in \eqref{eq:error1} can be bounded as follows.

-As discussed in Appendix \ref{subsec:sls-comm}, due to sparsity constraints placed on the sub-controllers during synthesis \eqref{eq:synth}, the only nonzero elements in a particular row $i$ of $\PX{t}[k]$ are the positions at $j \in \din{i}$.
+Due to the sparsity constraints that correspond to the information constraints placed on the closed-loop responses during synthesis \eqref{eq:synth}, the only nonzero elements in a particular row $i$ of $\PX{t}[k]$ are the positions at $j \in \din{i}$.
 Hence, we can write sum of each row $i$ as sum of the elements in position $(i,j)$ where $j \in \din{i}$ in \eqref{eq:tail1}.
 Recall that $\lcoljtx$ are synthesized in \eqref{eq:synth} such that

 because $\lcoljtx$ is synthesized by $j$ at time $t-\delay{j}{i}$.
 The $i^{\text{th}}$ position of $\lcoljtx$ in particular uses model information from subsystem $i$, which is transmitted to $j$ from $i$ with delay $\delay{i}{j}$.
 Therefore, we substitute \eqref{eq:coljti} into \eqref{eq:tail1} to get